ghyoun/potato_films/README.md

 #### User Story 2

-*"As an external developer, I want to access data using the FreshPotatoes API so that I can create film recommendations for my users based on their viewing history."*
+*"As an external developer, I want to use the FreshPotatoes API to access and display recommended films based on a user's viewing history."*

 To satisfy this story: build a recommendations API endpoint that retrieves film recommendations based on a given film id.
-The retrieved films should have been released within **15 years (± 15 years)** of the parent.
+The retrieved films should have been released within **15 years (± 15 years)** of the parent film.
 The endpoint should allow developers to:

 * Paginate by offset
 * Limit number of returned records